13 New Year’s Resolutions That Finally Work—Here’s the Method

 - Hide distractions out of sight

-This is one of the most powerful—but often overlooked—principles in habit formation.
-When your surroundings are aligned with your goals, you don’t need as much willpower to follow through.
+This is one of the most effective—but often overlooked—principles of habit building.
+When your surroundings support your goals, you don’t need nearly as much willpower to stay consistent.

 12. I Replace “Try Harder” With “Make It Smaller”

-Most goals fail because they are too big at the start.
+Most goals fail because they start out too big.

 Instead of: “Write a book”